Omega-Cube/omeganoc/README.md

 Another reason can be that carbon daemon is not running, carbon doesn't start on startup by default and need to be launch after each reboot.

-*SLA tools don't return data prior to hokuto installation*
+*SLA tools don't return data prior to my installation*

 Retrieve SLA informations from livestatus was very ressource consuming, so hokuto is using his own database to process such data.
 To import all data from archived livestatus logs run